hypervel/hypervel.org/docs/docs/http-client.md

 return $response['user']['id'];
 ```

-The `LaravelHyperf\HttpClient\RequestException` instance has a public `$response` property which will allow you to inspect the returned response.
+The `Hypervel\HttpClient\RequestException` instance has a public `$response` property which will allow you to inspect the returned response.

 The `throw` method returns the response instance if no error occurred, allowing you to chain other operations onto the `throw` method: